hortonworks/cloudbreak/docs/index.md

 `Public in account:` share it with others in the account

+###Manage security groups
+Security groups allows confoguration of traffic/access to the cluster.
+Currently there are two default groups, and leter versions will allow setup of new groups.

+`only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop servives outside of the VPN) but SSH (22) and HTTPS (443)

+`all-services-port:` all Hadoop services + SSH/HTTP are accessible by default

 ###Create cluster
 Using the create cluster functionality you will create a cloud Stack and a Hadoop Cluster.
 In order to create a cluster you will have to select a credential first.